App version: 0.1.0

 Fees

-Besides interest, lenders may charge fees on their personal loan products, such as origination fees, late fees, and prepayment penalties.
+Besides interest, lenders may charge fees on personal loans, such as origination fees, late fees, and prepayment penalties.
 Different lenders have different requirements, so look for what’s best.
-An origination fee is a one-time charge to cover processing and administrative fees, while late fees can be charged if payments aren’t made by the due date.
-Plus, some lenders charge a prepayment fee if the loan is paid off ahead of time because this means they’ll get less interest, overall.
+An origination fee is a one-time expense to cover processing and administrative fees, while late fees can be charged if payments aren’t made by the due date.
+Plus, some lenders charge a prepayment fee if the loan is paid off ahead of time because this means they’ll get less interest overall.

 Repayment Terms

-If you take out personal installment loans with a longer term, the payments will be lower, which can help with cash flow, but you’ll likely pay back more in interest over the loan’s life.
-A shorter term means a higher payment but less paid back, overall.
+If you take out personal installment loans with a longer term, the payments will be lower, which can help with cash flow.
+However, you’ll likely pay back more in interest over the loan’s life.
+A shorter term means a higher payment, but less paid in interest overall.
 A lender may be willing to offer a lower interest rate for a loan with a shorter term.

 Other Benefits

 Personal loans are often unsecured and don’t require collateral.
-They can help borrowers to build their credit scores and to pay for legal fees over a period of time.
+They can help borrowers to build their credit scores and pay for legal fees over a period of time.
 Usually, with a personal loan, you can get funds fairly quickly.
+Some lenders deposit the loan into your account within 24 hours of loan approval.
+If you need funding quickly, this is something you’ll want to compare amongst lenders.

 Alternatives to Using a Personal Loan for Legal Fees